tejasbadani/HelpAnybody-Ethereum-CrowdFunding/README.md

 1. Clone files
 2. Npm install
+3. Start Ganache
+4. Have Metamask in your primary browser and import a few accounts from Ganache
-3. truffle migrate
+5. truffle migrate
-4. npm run dev
+6. npm run dev